Table of Contents

 The state of prescription drug prices in the U.S. is certainly grim, but it's encouraging to know that a growing number of options are helping Americans save money on the medications they need.

-It's uncertain whether the U.S. will ever have either a universal healthcare system or a central organization to negotiate fair drug prices, but in the meantime, online Canadian pharmacies can provide some relief.
+It's uncertain whether the U.S. will ever have either a universal healthcare system or a central organization to negotiate fair drug prices, but in the meantime, online Canadian pharmacies like My Drug Center can provide some relief.